– Guest writer: Sue May Talbot

 There is a wealth of impact investing information available at the MaRS Centre for Impact Investing (my firm recently partnered with MaRS SVX to launch the Genus SVX Impact Investment Counsel) and in our own Introduction to Impact Investing.

-By Sue May Talbot, Genus Capital
+By Sue May Talbot, Partner at Genus Capital